Maryland Seido Karate: Frequently Asked Questions

 The order of belts used in Seido karate (other styles use different orders) is as follows: White, Blue, Yellow, Green, Brown, Black.
 At each level below Black Belt, there is also a corresponding "advanced" rank - Advanced White, Advanced Blue, and so on, which is indicated by a patch sewn on to the end of the belt.
 This forms a total of ten kyu ranks below Black Belt.

 At Black Belt a student progresses from shodan (first degree), to nidan (second), and so on up through (in theory) judan (tenth).
-In traditional Japanese karate ranks above godan (fifth dan) are rare.
+In traditional Japanese karate, ranks above third degree are generally considered full-fledged teaching ranks.
+Ranks above godan (fifth dan) are rare; these require decades of pratice and teaching and are considered "master" ranks, awarded for contributing to the art.
 Only a handful of people, the greatest master teachers, are ever awarded the rank of kudan or judan (ninth or tenth degree Black Belt), and even then usually not until the age of 60 or 70.

 How long does it take to get a Black Belt?